JB060/project4/README.md

 #### User Stories

-1. As a user, I want to create an account so that I can securely log in to the app.
+1. As a user, I want to create an account to securely log in to the app.
 2. As a user, I want to add items to my inventory so that I can keep track of stock levels.
 3. As a user, I want to categorize items to organize my inventory.
 4. As a user, I want to receive alerts when items are running low to stay informed about restocking needs.